limegimlet/data_viz/README.md

 ### V1.0 - Ready for outside feedback

-This was the version that was sent first for feedback.
+* Added titles to each plot that together formed a sentence.
+Aside from that, kept text minimal as the plots pretty much speak for themselves.
+* Restored the handwriting-like font 'Shadow into Light'

 [View on bl.ocks.org](http://bl.ocks.org/limegimlet/9a3ffd08e82fa35f878717b939a1cf08)

 ### v1.1 & v1.2

 These are interim versions I made after receiving feedback.
-See the 'Feedback - Details' section for a description of changes.
+See the 'Feedback details' section for a description of changes.

 ### V2.0 - Final version

 This is the version being submitted and included in this repo.
-See the 'Feedback - Details' section for a desciription of changes.
+See the 'Feedback details' section for a desciription of changes.

 ## Feedback